 The individual spiritual healing session & Arkanas

-Towards the end of the ceremony, each participant will receive an individual spiritual healing session from the shaman.
+Towards the end of the ceremony, each participant will receive an individual spiritual healing session (shamanic limpieza or energetic cleanse) from our shamans.
 The shamans will come and work on you individually and while its recommended to sit up, it's not mandatory.
 (The shamans will not touch you apart from a light touch on the top of your head) .

 If you are sitting up, the shaman may put some kamalonga (protecting shamanic flower water) on the top of your head (crown chakra) and blow mapacho smoke on your aura, before starting his work.

 You will receive an individual song that resonates with your frequency while the shaman removes energetic blockages.
 You only have to relax and recieve the healing at this point.

 In your last ceremony, when your spirit is purified, you will receive “arkanas”.

 Arkanas are energetic or spiritual protections that the shaman will give you after your purification.
 The arkanas will protect you and help to keep you from absorbing negative energies after your retreat.

 After the round of individual healing sessions and Arkanas the ceremony is finished.